Oneflow-Inc/oneflow-documentation/en/docs/basics/03_dataset_dataloader.md

 # DATASETS & DATALOADERS

 The behavior of OneFlow's `Dataset` and `DataLoader` is the same as [PyTorch](https://pytorch.org/tutorials/beginner/basics/data_tutorial.html).
-Both of `Dataset` and `DataLoader` are for data set management and training model decoupling.
+Both of `Dataset` and `DataLoader` are for management of data set and training model decoupling.

 [oneflow.utils.vision.datasets](https://oneflow.readthedocs.io/en/master/utils.html#module-oneflow.utils.vision.datasets) provides us a number of classes that can automatically download and load common datasets (such as fashionmnist).

-`DataLoader` wraps data into an iterable, for easy iterating and access to samples during training.
+`DataLoader` wraps data into an iterator, for easy iterating and access to samples during training.

 ```python
 import matplotlib.pyplot as plt